TahmidAhmed2000/Gov1347/posts/week_8.md

 + While it is better to model by county, there was little data to extract a model from a county basis.
 Thus, I decided to instead use my model for each of the three groups.
 + In addition, we will be assuming the District of Columbia is a blue state and a projected democratic winner.
 + The sources for my data are the following:
-  + Historical polling and turnout data was based on data given from class
+  + Historical polling, approval, and turnout data was based on data given from class
   + Historical and present economic data was sourced from the Bureau of Economic Analysis
   + Present polling and approval data was based on FiveThirtyEight's forecast data